bsc-pm/ovni/doc/emulation/index.md

 inconsistency.

-The emulator critical path is kept as simple as possible, so the processing of events can keep the disk writting as the bottleneck.
+The emulator critical path is kept as simple as possible, so the processing of events can keep the disk writing as the bottleneck.

-The linter mode enables more tests which are disabled from the default mode to prevent costly operations running in the emulator by default.
+The lint mode enables more tests which are disabled from the default mode to prevent costly operations running in the emulator by default.
-The linter tests are enabled when running the ovni testsuite.
+The lint tests are enabled when running the ovni testsuite.

 ## Emulation models